7 Techniques to Master Error Handling in C#

 There are two main problems with this approach;

-2. The return value has to be of an error code type.
+statement when it comes to error handling.
+Especially in cases of handling multiple error types. - The return value has to be of an error code type.
 This can be easily overcome by creating the class that will represent the return type.
-But we should not make the code more complex by avoiding using try-catch block.
+But we should not make the code more complex by avoiding using

 public class HomeController{